GPS Repeater: Antenna and Coaxial Cable Specification

 The GNSS/GPS antenna has a built-in low noise amplifier (LNA) which boosts the signal before it travels down the cable.

-Typically the antenna is a Trimble or Tallysman device, with an antenna gain factor of 35 to 40dB.
+Typically the antenna is a Tallysman device, with a gain factor of 35 to 40 dB.

 The LNA requires DC power, which is obtained from the GPS repeater at the other end of the coaxial cable.